hellerve/blog/wip/Scheme_Macros_IV:_Gradual_Typing_and_Contracts.md

 it to add some contracts to our code, without programming overhead<sup><a href="#1">1</a></sup>.

+As usual for the articles in this series, a basic understanding of Lisp is required.
+You should be able to follow along without being a proficient Lisp programmer, however.

+Let’s start by defining an API!

+## The API

+## Implementation

+## Recap

+## Fin

 #### Footnotes

 <span id="1">1.</span> Fun fact: I’ve wanted to write about gradual typing for